LucasGdosR/advent_of_code_25/README.md

 - Problems must be solved sequentially (day X + 1 can only be solved after day X is solved);
 - All solutions must be written to the same file;
-- The entire code is multi-threaded.
+- The entire code is multi-threaded;
+- No memory leaks allowed.

 I was inspired by this [article](https://www.rfleury.com/p/multi-core-by-default) to make this multi-threaded in a simple way.